-Second from left: Sofia Martinez Photo Mark Rusk
+Second from left: Sofia Martinez

-Seeing Sofia Martinez's joy on stage, during the California Academy of Performing Arts (CAPA) summer performance in Moraga on June 14 and 17, was heart warming for her mother, her family and friends- and also for the dancing community, which has embraced the teenager with a challenge; Sofia was born 16 years ago with Down syndrome.
+eeing Sofia Martinez's joy on arts." stage, during the California Academy of Performing Arts (CAPA) summer performance in Moraga on June 14 and 17, was heart warming for her mother, her family and friends- and also for the dancing community, which has embraced the teenager with a challenge; Sofia was born 16 years ago with Down syndrome.

-Sofia's mother, Anandi Martinez, decided from the beginning to involve her daughter as much as possible into the regular lifestyle of kids her age, going to local public schools, participating in extracurricular activities, and also nurturing her with the art classes Sofia loves.
+Sofia's mother, Anandi Martinez, decided from the beginning to involve her daughter as much as possible into the regular lifestyle of kids her age, going to local public schools, participating in extra-curricular activities, and also nurturing her with the art classes Sofia loves.
 She sought alternative therapies aimed at maximizing her daughter's achievements.
 Today the teenager is vibrant and full of dreams.

-"Sofia has made a difference in our lives," says CAPA director Joan Robinson-Borchers, "people like her are a blessing, they are pure love."
+Robinson-Borchers, "people like her are a blessing, they are pure love."
 It's been years since Sofia has been practicing dance at CAPA.
 The school found a place for the young girl with special needs to express herself and blossom.
 "She is very well fitted for the hip-hop class and the tap teacher really knows how to teach her," says Robinson-Borchers.
-The director adds that the community has been very embracing, "we teach inclusion across the board," she says, "this is teaching life skills through the arts."
+The director adds that the community has been very embracing, "we teach inclusion across the board," she says, special setting, I wanted her to model continues today in light of the pro-Sofia has made a difference in after mainstream kids," says Marour lives," says CAPA director Joan tinez.
+Sofia attended the Model to see more inclusion in the high School preschool in Berkeley; she was home schooled with her brother during elementary school and started at Joaquin Moraga Intermediate School (JM) when the time came for middle school.
+"JM tried hard to accommodate her, but they did not have the resources," remembers Martinez, who transferred her daughter to Walnut Creek Intermediate where she thrived.
+She is now at Miramonte High School.